monello/udemy-ts-decorators/README.md

 Some commits deal with key learning points, these I will try to list below in the "Key Commits" section.

+# Set-up
+1. Clone the repo
+2. Install Node.js if you haven't got it installed on your system yet.
+3. In the Terminal run `npm install` in the root dir
+4. Run `tsc init`
+5. Run `npm start` (leave it running)
+6. Open a new Terminal and run `tsc -w` (leave it running)

 # Key Commits

 Comment | Description | Commit Shortcut